Generalized Probabilistic Approximate Optimization Algorithm: Representative Example: Majority Gate

 As a starting graph, we consider a fully connected Ising graph with $J_{ij}$\,=\,$+1$ and no biases.
 In this example, the variational parameters are node-specific schedules \( \beta_i(p) \), corresponding to $\Gamma$\,=\,$N$.
 To validate the role of the numerical optimizer, we compare two optimization strategies: a full Markov chain with gradient-based optimization and an MCMC-based approximation using the COBYLA algorithm~\cite{powell1994cobyla}.

-For the gradient-based approach, we use the formulation in Sec.~\ref{sec:PAOA_theory} and optimize over two layers ($p$\,=\,$2$) with a uniform initial distribution $\rho_0$\,=\,${1}/{16}$.
+For the gradient-based approach, we use the formulation laid out in the Formalism and connection to Markov chains subsection and optimize over two layers ($p$\,=\,$2$) with a uniform initial distribution $\boldsymbol{\rho}_0$\,=\,${1}/{16}$.
 The cost is the negative log-likelihood over the eight correct states, and the variational parameters \( \beta_i(p) \) are updated using gradient descent with a fixed learning rate $\eta$\,=\,$0.004$.
 Optimization stops when either the gradient norm falls below \( 10^{-7} \) or a fixed iteration budget is reached.

 In the MCMC-based approach, the same initial condition is used, but sampling is performed using \( 10^7 \) independent runs.
-COBYLA is used to update the parameters based on the empirical distribution \( \hat{\rho} \).
+COBYLA is used to update the parameters based on the empirical distribution \( \hat{\boldsymbol{\rho}} \).
 The optimization stops based on parameter convergence or a maximum number of function evaluations.
-Results are shown in FIG.~\ref{fig:majority_gate}b, where the two curves converge to nearly identical minima.
+Results are shown in Fig.~\ref{fig:majority_gate}b, where the two curves converge to nearly identical minima.

-FIG.~\ref{fig:majority_gate}c and d show the final distributions under both methods.
+Fig.~\ref{fig:majority_gate}c and d show the final distributions under both methods.
 The agreement between the exact Markov flow and the sampled histogram confirms that derivative-free optimization closely tracks the true gradient.

 We also test the same procedure on a 5-node full-adder circuit using the fully-parameterized \( J_{ij}(p) \) ansatz.
-The resulting distributions (see FIG.~\ref{fig:full_adder_sequential_update}) once again demonstrate tight correspondence between exact and approximate optimization at each layer.
+The resulting distributions (see Supplementary Fig.~\ref{fig:full_adder_sequential_update}) once again demonstrate tight correspondence between exact and approximate optimization at each layer.

 Although analytical optimization is feasible for small \( N \), the \( 2^N \times 2^N \) transition matrix becomes intractable for larger systems.
 The success of COBYLA in this setting confirms that PAOA can be implemented efficiently on general p-computers using standard MCMC.